lmontoute/sync/docs/user-settings.md

 Notification sound on new messages | Controls the conditions under which a notification sound is played when a new message arrives.
 Add a send button to chat | Adds a clickable button to send chat messages.
 Only really useful for virtual keyboards that lack a dedicated Enter key.
 Disable chat emotes | Disables the automatic conversion of channel-defined emote codes to inline images.

-## Script Access ##

-Manage your preferences for allowing or denying custom scripts for channels you've visited.
-A channel will only appear here if you checked "Remember my preference" when allowing or denying a channel script.
-You can toggle the preference between "Allow" and "Deny", or click "Clear Preference" to remove the saved preference, so that you will be asked every time you join the channel.

 ## Moderator ##